USRSE/usrse.github.io/docs/tests_ci.md

 GitHub Action by @vsoch and @jhkennedy to parse the `_data/jobs.yml` file for new jobs and post them the USRSE Slack.
 For the action:

- - unique: determines the field in the jobs.yml that determines uniqueness (defaults to url)
+ - `unique`: determines the field in the jobs.yml that determines uniqueness (defaults to URL)
  - `keys`: a comma-separated list of fields to include.
 All except for URL will have a prefix, so it's recommended to put the URL last.

 The other fields are intuitive.